Australian Book Industry Awards

-The Australian Book Industry Awards (ABIA) are publishers' and literary awards held by the Australian Publishers Association annually in Sydney "to celebrate the achievements of authors and publishers in bringing Australian books to readers".
-Works are first selected by an academy of more than 200 industry professionals, and then a shortlist and winners are chosen by judging panels.
+The Australian Book Industry Awards (ABIA) are publishers' and literary awards held by the Australian Publishers Association (APA) annually in Australia since 2001.

+The awards celebrate "the achievements of authors and publishers in bringing Australian books to readers".
+Award recipients are first selected by an academy of more than 200 industry professionals, and then a shortlist and winners are chosen by judging panels.